W0LF37/EEG-Seizure-Detection-AI/README.md

 ### Signal Processing

-- Raw EEG signals are converted into time-frequency representations using Short-Time Fourier Transform (STFT).
+- Raw EEG signals are transformed into time-frequency representations using Short-Time Fourier Transform (STFT).
-- Generated spectrograms are resized and prepared as image inputs for the deep learning model.
+- Generated spectrograms are resized and converted into image-like inputs.
+- The processed representations are used as input for the deep learning model.

 ### Deep Learning Model

-The classification model is based on EfficientNetB0:
+The classification architecture is based on EfficientNetB0:

-- EfficientNetB0 feature extraction backbone
+- EfficientNetB0 convolutional feature extractor
 - Global Average Pooling layer
 - Fully connected classification layers
 - Softmax output layer for multi-class prediction